dgpt/zge-peace/README.md

 # zge-peace

 ZGameEditor visualization for "Peace" by dxdy.
 The scene grows a cherry tree from seed to full bloom in sync with audio.
-A single GLSL shader ray-marches a procedural seed, roots, trunk and canopy and is drawn on a full-screen sprite following the `zge-oxygen` structure.
+A single GLSL shader draws the tree with analytic shapes on a full-screen sprite following the `zge-oxygen` structure, ensuring bright, visible colors.

 ## Controls
 1. **Rotation Speed** – orbit rate of the camera around the tree.